Watch the video below for a taste of the creative and engaging material available to you.

 How often do you add new material?

-The client/participant version drips out content, one skill per week, for two weeks, with an implementation week to follow so they are not overwhelmed with too much input and have time to implement.
+There is a separate client/participant version that participants of DBT can purchase, that drips out content, one skill per week, for two weeks, with an implementation week to follow so they are not overwhelmed with too much input and have time to implement.

 We are giving you clinicians all access to so you can choose which skill you want to grab an idea for.
-We still add new content weekly.
+Participants of yours who join via your membership also will have all access so they can view whichever lesson you might be on.

 Are we allowed to show the videos directly to the DBT participants?